Young scores 36 points, Hawks finish off Knicks in Game 5 - WHIZ News

 Julius Randle had 23 points and 13 rebounds for the Knicks to finish his disappointing first postseason.
 The winner of the NBA’s Most Improved Player award shot 8 for 21 from the field and finished 28 for 94 (29.8%) in the series.

-That continued a strong surge for the Hawks, who went 27-11 after March 1, when Lloyd Pierce was fired and replaced by interim coach Nate McMillan.
+That continued a strong surge for the Hawks, who went 27-11 after March 1, when Lloyd Pierce was fired and replaced by McMillan.

 They won the two games in Atlanta easily and returned to New York confident they could close it out.
 Capela downplayed the Knicks’ attempts to play physically, saying the Hawks could do that and also win the games.